ANUSHKA49282/prompt-to-plot/README.md

 2. Choose a genre and length
 3. Click **Generate Story ✨**
 4. Read and download your AI-generated story
-5. See estimated token usage to track free-tier consumption
+5. See estimated token usage

 ---